yihuacheng/Full-face/README.md

 - [Appearance-Based Gaze Estimation in the Wild](https://github.com/yihuacheng/Mnist), CVPR 2015

 ## Performance
-The method is evaluated in three task.
+The method is evaluated in three tasks.
 Please refer our survey for more details.
 ![benchmarks](benchmarkA.png)
 ![benchmarks](benchmarkB.png)
 ## License